Duo Ouro Negro: History

 Raúl and Milo met each other in childhood, in Benguela.
 At the beginning of their adulthoods, they initiated a project, The Black Gold.
 The project centered on Angolan folklore.
 The Black Gold became an international expression, acting in Switzerland, France, Finland, Sweden, Denmark, Spain and Portugal.
 After Monteiro left the music group became known as Duo Ouro Negro.
 In the 1970s the duo made performances in the United States, Australia, and France.
 Milo died in the late 1980s which ended the career of the duo.

-Initially their name was Ouro Negro, which was suggest by Maria Lucília Dias do Rádio Clube do Congo Português, this name was alluding to all that was precious like coffee,petroleum, and even a good footbal (soccer) player.
+Initially their name was Ouro Negro, which was suggest by Maria Lucília Dias do Rádio Clube do Congo Português, this name was alluding to all that was precious like coffee, petroleum, and even a good football (soccer) player.
 Their success led them to various radio and television programs, in addition to countless shows, such as the television program of the Coronation of the Queen of Television in 1960 and the Rendez-vous avec Dany Kaye and the show celebrating the 20.
 Unicef's 7th anniversary, broadcast to more than 200 million viewers, which led to the duo's growing popularity internationally.

 In 1962, Duo Ouro Negro released an EP which included their version of the theme Mãe Preta, later banned by censorship because it addressed the issue of slavery.
 A theme by Piratine and Caco Velho, in an original interpretation by fado singer Maria da Conceição.
 Afterwards, this song was recovered with new lyrics by David-Mourão Ferreira, with the title Barco Negro para Amália Rodrigues.
 After April 25, 1974, this song was recreated by Dulce Pontes with the original lyrics, that is, Mãe Preta, and Romana also recorded a version of this theme on one of her records.